 The City's investment portfolio shall be structured such that the City is able to meet all obligations in a timely manner.
-This shall be achieved by matching investment maturities with forecasted cash flow requirements and by investing in securities with active secondary markets.
+This shall be achieved by matching investment maturities with forecasted cash flow requirements and by investing in securities with active secondary markets to insure marketability.